-In 2011, the color scheme was redone again on purpose to completely match the color of the American flag.
+In 2011, the color scheme was redone again on purpose to match the color of the American flag completely.
 Now the Washington Wizards logo has become blue and red.
 The team also changed the second alternative logo, where a figure resembled a ball, painted in blue and red colors.
-In addition, there was a silver star.
+Also, there was a silver star.

 2015 – Present

-In 2015, the leadership introduced the new version of the team logo to fans, made on the basis of the Washington Wizards alternative emblem (2011-2014).
+In 2015, the leadership introduced the new version of the team logo to fans, made based on the Washington Wizards alternative emblem (2011-2014).
 It was a basketball ball, stylized in such a way that one of the seams turned into a famous granite obelisk resembling The Washington Monument.

 At the same time, the branded Washington stripes appeared on the logo.
-There were three stars reflecting Maryland, Virginia and the District of Columbia.
+Three stars were reflecting Maryland, Virginia, and the District of Columbia.

-Anyway, the peculiarity of the new Washington Wizards logo is not in the appearance (there is nothing special, to say the truth, it’s one of the most boring designs in the league).
-The point is at the time of its launching.
-It’s the rare, almost unique case: the team changed the logo right in the course of the season, exactly under the playoffs.
-In the basketball tradition, this is perhaps the first time of the replacement of the NBA logo not in the off-season.
+Anyway, the peculiarity of the new Washington Wizards logo is not in the appearance (there is nothing special, to tell the truth, it’s one of the most boring designs in the league).
+The point is at the time of its launch.
+It’s a rare, almost unique case: the team changed the logo right in the course of the season, exactly under the playoffs.
+In the basketball tradition, this is perhaps the first time of the replacement of the NBA logo, not in the off-season.

 Washington Wizards Color